Thanksgiving in New York 2024

 When is Thanksgiving?

 Thanksgiving always falls on the fourth Thursday in November.
-In 2019 Thanksgiving will be Thursday 28th of November.
+In 2024, Thanksgiving will be Thursday November 28th.
 It also marks the unofficial start of the holiday season: with “Black Friday” shopping kicking off on that very day, followed by Christmas and New Year’s Eve.
 The holiday signifies giving thanks, counting blessings, and spending time with loved ones.

 What happens on Thanksgiving?